tc39/proposal-decimal/README.md

 ### Primary use case: Representing human-readable decimal values such as money

 Many currencies tend to be expressed with decimal quantities.
-Although it’s possible to represent money as integer “cents” (multiply all quanties by 100), this approach runs into a couple of issues:
+Although it’s possible to represent money as integer “cents” (multiply all quantities by 100), this approach runs into a couple of issues:

 + There’s a persistent mismatch between the way humans think about money and the way it’s manipulated in the program, causing mental overhead for the programmer aware of the issue.
   + Some programmers may not even be aware of this mismatch.
 This opens the door to rounding errors whose source is unknown.
 If calculations start to get more involved, the chance of error increases.